uprightly/website/index.md

 It can be integrated in to all sorts of third-party applications via a robust API, as well.

+Potential use cases include: credit scores, background checks, testimonials, reviews, referrals, and more.

 [Read the whitepaper](/docs/uprightly-whitepaper.pdf) for a lot more details!